-You can add your team's 15Five answers to a 1-on-1 agenda.
+You can add your direct report's 15Five answers to the 1-on-1 agenda with them.
 To get the most out of the 1-on-1 feature we recommend you ask a company-wide question "What do you want to discuss in our next 1:1?
 Nothing's too big or small.

 Create a 1-on-1 agenda